 Property owners are responsible for ensuring that their property is safe for the public.
 For instance, property owners cannot leave ice that has built up on a sidewalk, keep leaky equipment in use as water puddles on the floor, or fail to repair broken parking lot pavements.
-When someone is injured because a property owner does not fulfill this important responsibility, the attorneys of Raynes Lawn Hehmeyer are here to help.
+When someone is injured because a commercial or private property owner has not fulfilled their important responsibility, the attorneys of Raynes Lawn Hehmeyer are here to help.

 Many people are injured each year while they are visiting the property of others.
 Each state has its own laws and regulations which determine a property owner’s liability.
-Under Pennsylvania law, individuals and businesses that own or possess property are liable to pay monetary damages to certain people who are injured while they are on the premises.
-Business and private property owners and possessors have a duty to maintain their properties in relatively hazard-free and safe conditions under a legal theory called premises liability.
-Premises liability lawsuits are pursued in cases in which an injury is directly or proximately caused by a defective or unsafe condition on the property of someone else.
+Pennsylvania, like most states, requires businesses and private property owners to maintain their properties in relatively hazard-free and safe conditions.
+When they fail to do so, they may be liable under a legal theory called premises liability.
+Premises liability lawsuits are pursued in cases in which an injury is directly or proximately caused by a defective or unsafe condition on the property of

 Like most other personal injury lawsuits, premises liability cases are based on negligence – that the owner did something wrong.
 To be successful in this type of lawsuit, the injured victim must prove that the property owner was negligent in the maintenance and ownership of the property.
 This means that the property owner violated the duty to exercise reasonable care of the property.

 It must be understood that a property owner is not negligent just because an unsafe condition existed on the property that caused an injury.
 Rather, an individual must be able to prove that the property owner knew about the hazardous condition or reasonably should have known about it and failed to take steps to correct it or to warn of its existence.
 At Raynes Lawn Hehmeyer, we can evaluate your incident and provide you with an honest assessment of your premises liability

 There are several types of premises liability claims, including the following: